Marine Corps Base Camp Lejeune: Drinking water contamination

 From at least 1953 through 1987, Marines and their families at Lejeune drank and bathed in water contaminated with toxicants at concentrations 240 to 3,400 times greater than permitted by safety standards.
 A 1974 base order required safe disposal of solvents and warned that improper handling could cause drinking water contamination, yet solvents were dumped or buried near base wells for years.
 The base's wells were shut off in the mid-1980s but were placed back online in violation of the law.
 In 1982, volatile organic compounds (VOCs) were found in Camp Lejeune's drinking water supply.
 VOC contamination of groundwater can cause birth defects and other ill health effects in pregnant and nursing mothers.
 This information was not made public for nearly two decades, when the government attempted to identify those who may have been exposed.
+In 1989, the United States Environmental Protection Agency (USEPA) placed Camp Lejeune on the Superfund program's National Priorities List (NPL) because of the contamination of soil, surface water, and groundwater.

 An advocacy group called The Few, The Proud, The Forgotten was created to inform possible victims of the contamination at Lejeune.
 The group's website includes an introduction with some basic information about the contamination at Lejeune, including that many health problems such as various types of cancer, leukemia, miscarriages, and birth defects, have been noted in people who drank the contaminated water.
 According to the site, numerous base housing areas were affected by the contamination, including Tarawa Terrace, Midway Park, Berkeley Manor, Paradise Point, Hadnot Point, Hospital Point, and Watkins Village.
 As many as 500,000 people may have been exposed to contaminated water at Camp Lejeune over a period of 30 years.